oakes/java-assignments/curriculum/week1.md

 ### Day 3

+* Create a text-based game
+  * Demonstrate use of arrays/classes, static methods, and control flow
+* Use `Scanner` to read console input
+  * Unlike output, input requires creating an object
 * Control flow
   * Conditionals
   * Loops
   * Recursion
   * Exceptions
-* Create a text-based game
-  * Demonstrate use of arrays/classes, static methods, and control flow

 ### Day 4